npcnixel/leetcode-to-anki-go/README.md

 ## Usage

-Follow these steps to create Anki flashcards from your LeetCode solutions:

 ### Step 1: Solve LeetCode Problem and **Save the complete page**:
    - LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture all content.
 Hence, use a browser extension like [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered page with all content